jaisontj/hasura-fb-bot/README.md

 ## Support

-If you happen to get stuck anywhere, feel free to mail me at jaisontj92@gmail.com.
-Also, if you find a bug or an issue, you can raise an issue [here](https://github.com/jaisontj/hasura-fb-bot)
+If you happen to get stuck anywhere, feel free to raise an issue [here](https://github.com/jaisontj/hasura-fb-bot)